We Are Open! Sessions are Currently Available Through Virtual Telehealth

 We Encourage You To:

 - Be open to phone or online sessions.
 This might feel different and new, but telehealth has been around for awhile, has been shown to be just as effective as in-person therapy, and allows us to stay connected and provide you support during this time.
 If you are worried that you are not tech savvy enough for online therapy, we can have a member of our support team walk you through it before your appointment.
-We also have a second encrypted service we can use if it’s easier for you.
+You can trust that our service is encrypted and secure.

 - Keep “coming” to therapy!
 Therapy helps us stay healthy, stable, and grounded.
 In times of anxiety and uncertainty, therapy is a source of emotional support and a safe place to process our experiences.
 We strongly encourage all of our clients to keep their appointments as scheduled, whether online or over the phone.